Everything You Need to Know About Idaho Corporations:

 Skip the state fees!
 Get an Idaho corporation and the best of our services today.
 Includes EIN, hassle-free maintenance, business address & mail forwarding, Privacy by Default®, local Corporate Guide® service, and everything you need to operate at full capacity.

 Pay in Full

-Includes Idaho corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Idaho corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

-If your corporation is a benefit corporation (formed for educational or charitable purposes), an insurance company or a trust, you’ll have to select this designation in your Articles.
+If your corporation is a benefit corporation (formed for educational or charitable purposes), an insurance company or a trust, you’ll have to select that designation when filing online.
 These types of businesses have additional regulations to follow.
 Tip: Most corporations are just regular corporations and select “None.”

 Want your Idaho corporation to begin upon filing?
 Choose the first option on the online form.
-Prefer to push off your start date a bit (maybe to line up with the beginning of the next tax period)?
+Rather delay your start date a bit (for example, to match the beginning of the next tax period)?
 Enter an effective date up to 90 days in the future.
 Tip: Most corporations begin upon filing.

 List the number of shares you’d like to create.
 You must list at least one.